TimoK93/BiologicalNeeds/README.md

 This repository provides code for the method described in the **[Paper](WILLBEADDED)**
 **Cell Tracking according to Biological Needs -
-Strong Mitosis-aware Random-finite Sets Tracker with Aleatoric Uncertainty**.
+Strong Mitosis-aware Multi-Hypothesis Tracker with Aleatoric Uncertainty**.

 The framework is partially built on top of the **[EmbedTrack](https://git.scc.kit.edu/kit-loe-ge/embedtrack)** repository of **Loeffler et al.**.
 We removed the training scripts and unrelated